immersive-web/webxr-ar-module/explainer.md

   // Store the session for use later. xrSession = session;

-  // The depth range of the scene should be set so that the projection
-  // matrices returned by the session are correct. xrSession.depthNear = 0.1;
-  xrSession.depthFar = 100.0;

   // The `XRFrameOfReference` provides the coordinate system in which
   // `getViewMatrix()` and the `poseModelMatrix` are defined.
 For more
   // information on this see the `Advanced functionality` section